mirovelk/msshvajanskeho/README.md

 `$ npm install`

-Then to setup a development enviroment type:
+Then to download and install front-end stanck of javascripts/plugins/styles/frameworks you need to run:

 `$ bower install`

-## Run for development
+## Run (for development)

 `$ grunt serve`

-## Build for deployment
+## Build (for deployment)

 `$ grunt`